bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 wallet descriptor after reconnecting.
 The helper checks the device first, avoids duplicate on-device registration when possible, and repopulates local store.

-BitBox non-standard descriptors, including multisig, are registered through the generic BitBox policy config.
-Native BitBox multisig registration may be used internally later if real-device UX requires it, but the public store remains the same generic descriptor policy mapping.
+BitBox native multisig may be used internally for `wsh(sortedmulti(...))` and `wsh(multi(...))`.
+Other non-standard descriptors use generic BitBox policy configs.
+The public store remains the same generic descriptor policy mapping.

 ## Build Standard Descriptors